-Can you drive electric scooters on sidewalks?
+Can you drive an electric scooter on the sidewalk?

 Yes.
-According to Michigan electric scooter laws, if you’re operating an electric scooter or electric skateboard on a sidewalk, then you must “yield the right-of-way to a pedestrian” and you must “give an audible signal before overtaking and passing the pedestrian.”
+According to Michigan electric scooter laws, if you’re driving an electric scooter or electric skateboard on a sidewalk, then you must “yield the right-of-way to a pedestrian” and you must “give an audible signal before overtaking and passing the pedestrian.”
 (MCL 257.660(5)